“War is Peace; Freedom is Slavery; Ignorance is Strength.”

 So, why is the WVDCR willing to sign off on this type of predatory contract?

 For one, WVDCR will receive a 5% commission on gross revenue, including fees from video visitation.
-This kickback will give the state incentive to restrict print books, in-person visits, and educational opportunities even further.
+This kind of commission has, in other states, led to efforts to restrict books, in-person visits, and educational opportunities even further.

 Also, like several states, WVDCR is suspicious of print books and letters as a possible route for drugs.
 Prison book projects are united in our certainty that the answer to contraband is not to cut millions of people off from critical resources and human connections.
 The answer is, instead, to address addiction and provide meaningful programming.
 As John J. Lennon, who spent 18 years in prison, explained in a 2018 article in The Guardian: “Restrictive policies didn’t deter me from smuggling drugs and doing drugs.
 Opportunity did.”